PLSysSec/usenix_login_rlbox/login.md

-As a result of basic principles of modularity and good interface design, most libraries do not require unfettered access to the processes entire address space, and as a practical matter, also require only a limited set of OS privileges to accomplish their task.
-Thus, they often lend themselves to running in a de-privileged and memory isolated context.
+As a result of basic principles of modularity and good interface design, most libraries do not require unfettered access to the processes entire address space.
+The also require only a limited set of OS privileges to accomplish their task.
+This makelibrary especially well suited to running in a de-privileged and memory isolated context.

 For example, image decoders like libjpeg and libpng don't need access to anything but the image buffers they operate on, OpenSSL doesn't need access to